jasonkyuyim/se3_diffusion/README.md

 we read and process in the data loading pipeline.
 A `metadata.csv` will be saved that contains the pickle path of each example as well as additional information about each example for faster filtering.

-### Third party source code

-Our repo keeps a fork of [OpenFold](https://github.com/aqlaboratory/openfold) since we made a few changes to the source code.
-Likewise, we keep a fork of [ProteinMPNN](https://github.com/dauparas/ProteinMPNN).
-Each of these codebases are actively under development and you may want to refork.
-Go give each of these repos a star if you use this codebase!

-## Training

 `train_se3_diffusion.py` is the training script.
 It utilizes [Hydra](https://hydra.cc).
 Hydra does a nice thing where it will save the output, config, and overrides of each run to the `outputs/` directory organized by date and time.